ZUSD Market Capitalization Achieves $1.47 Million (ZUSD)

-ZUSD (CURRENCY:ZUSD) traded 0% higher against the U.S. dollar during the twenty-four hour period ending at 19:00 PM Eastern on November 24th.
-ZUSD has a total market capitalization of $1.47 million and $353,356.00 worth of ZUSD was traded on exchanges in the last 24 hours.
-Over the last week, ZUSD has traded 5.8% lower against the U.S. dollar.
-One ZUSD coin can now be bought for approximately $1.00 or 0.00001737 BTC on cryptocurrency exchanges.
+ZUSD (CURRENCY:ZUSD) traded 0.2% higher against the dollar during the twenty-four hour period ending at 18:00 PM ET on November 25th.
+ZUSD has a total market cap of $1.47 million and $345,399.00 worth of ZUSD was traded on exchanges in the last day.
+Over the last seven days, ZUSD has traded down 1.1% against the dollar.
+One ZUSD coin can now be purchased for $1.00 or 0.00001697 BTC on popular cryptocurrency exchanges.

 - EthereumX (ETX) traded down 0% against the dollar and now trades at $50,850.52 or 0.78473148 BTC.